alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 ### The catch() handler function

 Another way, the usual, for handling `rejected` states of JavaScript Promises is by using `catch()` handler.
-Using tis handler and accessing any data passed into it is the same as with `then()`.
+Using this handler and accessing any data passed into it is the same as with `then()`.
 When you attach it to a Promise it is a good practice to attach it after the `then()` handler.

 When you attach it, you pass in a callback function that accepts one parameter.
 When Promise gets rejected any data passed into the `reject()` handler inside the Promise will be available through parameter.